 There is no natural way to completely get rid of cellulite.
 However, there are some things you can do to treat it and reduce its appearance.
 Regular body massage and exfoliation are very helpful, as these will increase blood flow and turn over the fat cells, diffusing them.

 In Studio, I use micro currents and ultrasound, combined with LED therapy or radio frequency to keep the skin healthy, tighter, and lifted, which hides the appearance of cellulite.
+The Booster Minceur body treatment from Biologique Recherche is another excellent professional treatment to break up adipose tissue and prepare for additional slimming treatments.

 If you find your cellulite is not improving, you may need to check your diet.
 It is important to make sure you are eating lots of proteins, as they will not stick to the fat deposits in your body like sugars or other fats will.
 You also may not be drinking enough water.
 To compensate, you can eat foods that have high concentrations of water like cucumbers, radishes, tomatoes, and bell peppers.